Crosscheck/Powerplant/README.md

 # Powerplant
-A repository that holds a number of tools to scafold our projects.
+A repository that holds tools to scafold our projects and components to increase productivity.